tincho/trivia-react-challenge/README.md

 But, as the scope of the challenge was deliberately narrowed to only True/False questions, I ommited the needed code to parametrize such option from the UI.

+All possible answers (the correct one + all the incorrects) are presented in shuffled order.
+This is why, for some questions you'll see True on the left and False on the right, and for some others you'll see them in reversed position.
+This looked sighly weird on the first sight but, after all, it's a Trivia game: you have to pay attention! 🙃

 * Screen/View handling

 The app has fundamentally 3 screens: `Home`, `Quiz` and `Results`.
 As "children" of `Quiz` we have `Question` (and `ErrorMessage`).